Pod-Point/laravel-aws-pubsub/README.md

 **The Sub**

 This part is pretty straight forward, we simply have to listen to these messages pushed to an SQS queue and act upon.
-The only difference here is that we don't use the default Laravel SQS driver as the messages pushed are not exactly following Laravel's standard payload for queued Jobs/Events, as the messages from SNS are a bit simpler.
+The only difference here is that we don't use the default Laravel SQS driver as the messages pushed are not following Laravel's classic JSON payload for queued Jobs/Events pushed from a Laravel application.
+The messages from SNS are simpler.

 ## Prerequisites